CarmelSoftware/jQueryMobile_PopUp/README.md

-# jQuery Mobile - Pagination And Buttons
+# jQuery Mobile - PopUp Dialogs
 A sample jQueryMobile App using PopUps Dialogs
 #### by Carmel Schvartzman
 This is the companion code for the following tutorial: